-Our Chicago Fed research staff has been working long and hard, and in my remarks today, I will briefly talk about some of our results that touch on several of the most contested labor market issues on the table today.
+Many economists, our Chicago Fed staff included, have been working long and hard on research related to this topic.
+In my remarks today, I will briefly talk about some of our results that touch on several of the most contested labor market issues on the table today.
 These involve labor force participation, job openings and wages.
 To give you the punch line, this research and work done by others in the field lead me to conclude that, although we have made great strides, a good deal of slack remains in the labor market.